 Coinciding with the American ‘Torture Porn‘ movement in the early to mid-2000’s, the ‘New French Extremity’ subgenre, a term coined by scholar Alexandra West, re-acquainted horror fans with levels of gore and violence missing from theater screens since the early 1980’s.
 The New French Extremism was an eclectic collection of disparate films that were part exploitation film, part body horror.
 This wave of French horror produced several violent and transgressive films including Inside, Martyrs, Irreversible, Frontier(s), and Sheitan.
+Among the more divisive entries, High Tension split audiences and critics alike.

 High Tension was not the first film in the New French Extremity movement.
 Yet like Saw, it helped to popularize the sub-genre among North American horror fans.
 To some extent, Alexandre Aja’s shocking mix of sex and violence also helped coalesce the many divergent elements characterizing French extremism.
 High Tension enjoyed a moderate level of success in American and Canadian theaters, before developing a following on DVD and Blu-ray.
 Yesterday marked the 15th anniversary of High Tension’s release and, in this edition of The Vault, I take a closer look at what has made Aja’s brutal film an enduring work of horror.